katsup07/find-a-coach/README.md

 # find-a-coach
-An app for finding coaches and listing yourself as a coach
+An app for finding coaches and listing yourself as a coach.
 ## Project setup
 ```
 npm install